 Make the crust:

-Sift the flour, sugar and salt into a large bowl.
-Add the butter cubes and rub with your fingertips until no large butter chunks remain and the mixture begins to clump together.
-Dump into an 8 or 9" tart pan with a removable bottom and press as evenly as possible up the sides and into the bottom of the pan.
+Sift the flour, sugar and salt into a large bowl (or the bowl of a food processor).
+Add the cold butter cubes and rub with your fingertips (or process) until no large butter chunks remain and the mixture begins to clump together (no need to wash the food processor - you'll use it to make the filling).
+Dump the dough crumbles into an 8 or 9" tart pan with a removable bottom and press as evenly as possible up the sides and into the bottom of the pan; there will just be enough for a thin layer of crust.
+Prick the crust all over with the tines of a fork.
 Freeze the crust until firm while you preheat the oven, at least 15 minutes.

 Position a rack in the lower third of the oven and preheat to 350º.
 Bake the frozen crust until it is just beginning to turn golden around the edges, about 20 minutes.

 While the tart shell bakes, make the filling:

 Toss the pitted cherries with the brandy in a non-reactive bowl and let sit, tossing several times, while you make the frangipane.